torchbox/kdtool/README.md

 ## Simple applications

 You can use `deploy` to deploy a simple application without creating a manifest.
-To deply the built image on "www.mysite.com" using a Kubernetes Deployment, Service and Ingress:
+To deploy the built image on "www.mysite.com" from `.gitlab-ci.yml`:

 ```
 deploy -G --hostname=www.mysite.com $CI_REGISTRY_IMAGE:$CI_BUILD_REF $CI_ENVIRONMENT_SLUG
 ```

+This will create a Deployment, Service and Ingress in the Kubernete namespace configured in Gitlab.

 The following options are accepted: